Our equality duties

 - foster good relations between persons who share a relevant protected characteristic and persons who do not share it

-Ofsted (Nov.
+Our most recent full (Section 5) Ofsted inspection report (Nov.
 2011) stated: The school has a very clear ethos based on values that are shared and strongly supported by staff, pupils and their parents and carers.
 Consequently, pupils’ spiritual, moral, social and cultural development is outstanding.
-A parental comment stated: ‘Despite the narrow range of ethnicities represented within the school, they effectively instil an amazing tolerance and respect for those who appear different to us.
+A parental comment stated: ‘Despite the narrow range of ethnicities represented within the school, they effectively instill an amazing tolerance and respect for those who appear different to us.
 I have noticed this in my children on several occasions.’ … They acquire deeply held values, in line with the school’s exceptionally strong Jewish ethos.
 Their cultural development is more limited; pupils mostly have contact with the Jewish community, but they do learn about people from other faiths and cultural backgrounds.
 The school is involved in fund raising for both Jewish and non-Jewish charities. … The school is effective in closing any gaps in performance between different groups, including those with special educational needs and/or disabilities.
 This reflects its good promotion of equality of opportunity.

 - “Funding is appropriately spent and added to from other areas”